lyndell/lyndell.github.io/index.md

 permalink: /
 ---

-The origin of the Nuclear Powered Brain pseudonym:
+This caricature is the origin of the Nuclear Powered Brain pseudonym:

 ![caricature](nuclear.jpg)